julienlargetpiet/normal_framework/README.md

 # normal_framework

-Two framework algorithms to generate a highly customizable normal distribution.
+Framework algorithm to generate a highly customizable normal distribution.

 `norml_gen1` is for generating normal distribution whose standard deviation is higher or equal than 1.